manzurahmed/manjaro-software-installation-guide/README.md

 - From the list window, select "Windows Buttons" and edit it.
 - Under "Behavior" section, Select "Never" for "Windows Grouping".
 - Close the windows all the way down to get out the Penel windows.

+## Screenshot Software

+Install **flameshot** from AUR.
+After installation, run it from "Start".
+A system tray icon will appear.
+Right-click to bring the context menu up and click "Configuration" which bring up its dialog box.
+Click on "General" tab and check the **Launch at startup** checkbox.